miguel-fg/python-projects/PI_calc/README.md

 ## Chudnovsky

-Much more efficient method to calculate $\pi$, this algorithm is converges rapidly and it's still being used to calculate its digits and it broke the 100 trillion digits world record in March, 2022.
-Be wary that because of the use of factorial in the formula, the time complexity of this algorithm increases extremely fast too.
+Much more efficient method to calculate $\pi$, this algorithm is converges rapidly and it's still being used to calculate its digits.
+In March 2022, it broke the 100 trillion digits world record.
+Be wary that because of the use of factorial in the formula, the time complexity of this algorithm increases extremely fast, I recommend not going past 100 as the precision setting without multithreading.

 The algorithm states that